Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 Navy Tie

 Navy is a very confident color.
-It is the perfect complement for tan because the warmth of the shade brings out the brown hues.
+It is the perfect complement to tan because the warmth of the shade brings out the brown hues.
 Also, it subdues the brightness of the tan.

 Orange Tie